stephenfjohnson/coffee-offering/src/pages/about/about.md

 path: /about
 title: About Coffee Offering Worldwide
 ---
-COW is a digital marketing company.
-We specialize in coffee: terroir data, green inventories, quality control and cross-cultural marketing.
+COW is a digital coffee marketing company.
+We specialize in terroir data, green inventories, quality control and cross-cultural marketing.

 COW operatives are experienced consultants and media professionals.
-We work throughout the supply chain worldwide to inform and promote industry growth.
+We work throughout the supply chain worldwide to promote industry growth.

 ## Contact